96boards/projects/home_surveillance/part-2/README.md

 $ mkdir dataset
 $ sudo python dataset.py
 ```
+> Note: If you encounter any error like: Unable to stop stream: Invalid argument.
+It is most likely your default video device is not accepted by OpenCV.
+So, just replace 0 with appropriate video device id in *cap = cv2.VideoCapture(0)* in all python scripts.

+> For finding the total number of video devices in DragonBoard, execute the following command
+> ```shell
+> $ ls /dev/video*
+> ```

 Enter the user ID of known person.
 Execute this script multiple times with different IDs for creating multiple person's dataset.

 ## 3.2 Training dataset